Magnetocalorics of singlet ground state induced moment magnets: Discussion of numerical results

 For the AFM case pronounced anomalies and a sign change of $\Gamma_{mc}$ are seen at the critical field $h_c$.
 In the ordered phase as well in the para phase ($T>T_m$) it approaches zero at small fields since the temperature derivative of $M_x^0$ always tends to zero in that limit for the AFM.
 For fields $h\gg h_c$ and much larger than in the FM case $\Gamma_{mc}$ will achieve a maximum and then fall off like $1/h$ as in the noninteracting limit.
 The maximum field in Fig.~\ref{fig:mce}(b) is still below that range.
 The integrated adiabatic temperature change when decreasing the field is negative at all fields for FM while it is negative above $h_c$ and slightly positive below for the AF case.

-Instead of sweeping the field one may apply rapid adiabatic pressure change leading to the analogous barocaloric cooling rate $\Gamma_{bc}(T,p)$ at a constant applied field (Eq.~(\ref{eq:bce})).
-It is shown in Fig.~\ref{fig:bce} as function of pressure and for different fields.
+Instead of sweeping the field one may apply rapid adiabatic pressure change leading to the analogous barocaloric cooling rate $\Gamma_{bc}(p)$ at a constant applied field (Eq.~(\ref{eq:bce})).
+It is shown in Fig.~\ref{fig:bce} as function of pressure for different fields and fixed temperature.
 For zero field the FM and AFM pressure dependence of $\Gamma_{bc}$ is identical.
 The exhibit a sign change and a jump at the critical pressure above which magnetic order vanishes (due to the decrease of $\xi_s(p)$).
 For finite fields they are largely different.
-While for the FM the barocaloric coefficient develops a smooth pressure dependence in the AFM ordered regime the step prevails and moves to lower critical pressures as field values increase up to the critical one where it vanishes.
-In both cases the step at the critical pressure moves to lower or higher values when temperature increases or decreases, respectively.\\
+While for the FM the barocaloric coefficient develops a smooth pressure dependence in the AFM ordered regime the step prevails and moves to lower critical pressures as field values increase up to the critical one where it vanishes. {\BLU If the field is kept constant in both FM and AFM cases but temperature is increased, then in each of the curves in Fig.~\ref{fig:bce} the step anomaly (broadened for FM) is shifted to lower pressure, but the shape of the $\Gamma_{bc}(p)$ curve is qualitatively preserved.}\\